mideind/GreynirEngine/doc/reference.rst

 Now you can use the ``g`` instance to parse text, by calling the :py:meth:`Greynir.submit()`, :py:meth:`Greynir.parse()` and/or :py:meth:`Greynir.parse_single()` methods on it.

+Note that if you are only going to be using the :py:class:`NounPhrase` class, you don't need to initialize a :py:class:`Greynir` instance.

 .. topic:: The Greynir instance